datalets/blemmy/readme.md

 ```
 npm install -g bower grunt-cli
 npm install
-npm install -g bower grunt-cli
 bower install
 ```

+If you have one installed, also start your local redis server (`service redis start`).

 **Starting up**

 Run this after completing setup:

 ```
-./manage.py runserver
+./manage.py runserver &
 grunt browser-sync
 ```

-If you have one installed, also start your local redis server.
+A default browser should open pointing to the default home page.

+Now access the admin panel with the user account you created earlier: http://localhost:3000/admin/